 What model should I buy?

 We recommend that parents purchase the 13″ MacBook Air.
 This is the cheapest model and also the lightest.
 However, parents are free to choose different models of MacBook (such as the MacBook Pro) if they wish.
+If you choose to purchase an iPad we recommend the latest iPad with Wi-Fi or iPad Pro with Wi-Fi.
+The devices will be used for NAPLAN online and the minimum requirement for an iPad is the iPad Air2 to be able to access the testing portal.

 How do I order?

-Winthrop Australia is the recommended supplier of MacBooks for the school.
+Winthrop Australia is the recommended supplier of MacBooks and iPads for the school.
 You can place your order using their Online Portal.
 It usually takes 10 – 14 days to be delivered to the school.
 If your order falls due to be delivered in the holidays it will be delivered to your address.

 Do I have to purchase from Winthrop Australia?

-No. You are free to purchase your MacBook from any supplier you wish.
+No. You are free to purchase your Device from any supplier you wish.
 However, Winthrop Australia is supplying the machines at a considerable discount to the Landsdale Community.
 While other suppliers may appear cheaper, it is important that the offer is the same model and specifications.
 In addition, Winthrop offers the 3 year Applecare warranty at a reduced price.
 Winthrop also provide onsite technical services to machines purchased through them.

 What is AppleCare and do I need it?

 If you purchase your machines from Winthrop Australia, you can purchase a three-year AppleCare extended warranty at a reduced price.
-This means that if the laptop suffers a hardware failure at any time in the next three years, it will be repaired free of charge on site.
+This means that if the laptop suffers a warranty covered hardware failure at any time in the next three years, it will be repaired free of charge on site.
 This avoids a situation where your child is without a laptop or you are liable for an expensive repair job.

 Do I need insurance?